Generate the complete population model using the model syntax and user-specified effect sizes (population parameter values).

 are determined by other functions,

-such as power4test()
+such as power4test().

 Specify 'pop_es' Using Named Vectors

-The argument pop_es
+The argument pop_es is for specifying

 the population values of model